 I still remember it like yesterday.

-I step out of the bathroom, still with the test in my hands as I see my Dean on the TV.
+I step out of the bathroom with a tear-struck face, with the test in my hands as I see my Dean on the TV.
 Giving an interview.

-‘Sorry?’
-He nods, ‘The person who the apology is for, will know.’
+"The person who the apology is for, will know."
 He says vaguely, but all I can do is throw the positive pregnancy test at the television.